-With the right engineering information management software, companies can save time and gain efficiencies, resulting in a significant amount of value created for the engineering organization and the company.
+With the EDMs software, companies can save time and gain efficiencies, resulting in a significant amount of value created for the engineering organization and the company.
 The right engineering information at hand while executing work orders, from small maintenance work orders to large plant turnaround projects, is imperative to the effective execution of such a work order.
 An engineer should have access to that information and not be worried about having the right or latest version of information at hand.

 Learn How Sund & Bælt Increased Operational EfficiencyView Case Study

 Arnoud Kool has worked in the IT & Telecom Industries for more than 20 years, gaining experience working in international business management, product and solution management.
 As a seasoned Services Director for EMEA, he is passionate about customer centricity and managing general operations.
 In addition to leading global client transformation programs, he is also involved in coaching and mentoring consultants to adopt new innovative implementation methods and increase time to value of our solutions to clients.
 Outside of the office, Arnoud enjoys water-based sports, music and spending time with his family.